CHEMeDATA/ResearchObjectFinder/README.md

 A more simple methods consits in raising issues [raising issues](https://github.com/CHEMeDATA/ResearchObjectFinder/issues/new).

 ## Finding Chemistry Objects
-The goal is to locate chemistry objects (chemistry structure file (.mol, .sdf, .cdx), NMR spectra in the Bruker format etc.) inside archives in the .zip format.
+The goal is to locate chemistry objects such as chemistry structure file (.mol, .sdf, .cdx), NMR spectra in the Bruker format *etc.* inside archives in the .zip format.
 This will allow to list them, propose a previous, selective upload, etc.

 The demo .zip files WILL BE in located in the **data** folder